Effective Spectral Unmixing via Robust Representation and Learning-based Sparsity: Evaluation

 \subsection{Visual Performance Comparisons}

-To give a visible comparison, the \emph{abundance} map of five methods as well as their estimated errors are compared in Fig.\,\ref{fig:AbundMapsOn_UrbanJasperSamson}.
-To begin, we give the definition of \emph{abundance} maps in pseudo and the estimated errors by taking Fig.~\ref{fig:AbundMapsOnUrban} as an example.
-There are mainly four color inks in the top row of Fig.~\ref{fig:AbundMapsOnUrban}.
+To give a visible comparison, the \emph{abundance} map of seven methods as well as their estimated errors are compared in Fig.\,\ref{fig:AbundMapsOn_UrbanJasperSamson}.
+To begin, we give the definition of \emph{abundance} maps in pseudo by taking Fig.\,\ref{fig:AbundMapsOnUrban} as an example.
+There are four main color inks in the top row of Fig.\,\ref{fig:AbundMapsOnUrban}.
 Via these colors, we could display the \emph{abundances} $A_{kn}$ associated with pixel $\mtbfx_{n}$ by plotting the corresponding pixel using the proportions of red, blue, green and black inks given by $A_{kn}$ for $k\!=\!1,2,3,4$, respectively.
-So, for instance, a pixel for which $A_{2n}\!=\!1$ will be colored blue, whereas one for which $A_{2n}\!=\!
-A_{1n}\!=\!0.5$ will be colored with equal proportions of red and blue inks and so will appear purple.
-In the bottom row, the error map $\mtbfe=\left\{ e_{n}\right\} _{n=1}^{N}\in\mtbbR_{+}$ is displayed.
-At the $n^{\mtth}$ pixel, the error value is obtained by computing the $\ell_{2}$-norm of the corresponding error vector, that is $e_{n}=\left\Vert \mtbfa_{n}-\mhbfa_{n}\right\Vert $.
+So, for instance, a pixel for which $A_{2n}\!=\!1$ will be colored blue, whereas one for which $A_{2n}\!=\!A_{1n}\!=\!0.5$ will be colored with equal proportions of red and blue inks and so will appear purple.
+In the bottom row of Fig.\,\ref{fig:AbundMapsOnUrban}, the error map $\mtbfe=\left\{ e_{n}\right\} _{n=1}^{N}\in\mtbbR_{+}$ is displayed.
+At the $n^{\mtth}$ pixel, the error value in $\mtbfe$ is obtained by computing the $\ell_{2}$-norm of the corresponding error vector, that is $e_{n}=\left\Vert \mtbfa_{n}-\mhbfa_{n}\right\Vert _{2}$.

-The visualized \emph{abundances} on Urban are illustrated in Fig.\,\ref{fig:AbundMapsOnUrban}, containing two rows and six columns of sub-images.
+The visualized \emph{abundances} on the Urban hyperspectral image are illustrated in Fig.\,\ref{fig:AbundMapsOnUrban}, consisting of two rows and eight columns of sub-images.
 The top row shows the \emph{abundance} map in pseudo, and the bottom rows shows the corresponding error maps.
-From the $1^{\text{st}}$ to the $5^{\mtth}$ columns, each column shows the results of one methods.
+From the $1^{\text{st}}$ to the $7^{\mtth}$ columns, each column shows the result sub-image of one method.
 The last column shows the ground truth.
 As we shall see, our method achieves extraordinarily results.
-It gets the most similar \emph{abundance} maps compared with the ground truth, and the error map is very small.
-For the other methods, they achieve really bad \emph{abundance} maps as clearly demonstrated by the corresponding error map.
+It gets the most similar \emph{abundance} maps compared with the ground truth; our error map is the smallest.
+For the other methods, they achieve \emph{abundance} maps that have more errors, which are clearly demonstrated in the corresponding error map.
 As mentioned before, it is the serious noise in Urban makes other results bad.
 While for our method, the robust objective could greatly relieve the side effects of outlier channels.
 Thus, the performance is largely enhanced.